mahpat16/rtd-api-doc/docs/source/dreambooth.rst

 .. note:: As shown above you have to provide your Tiyaro API key in the authorization header to your request.
 You can generate your API key from the `API Keys <https://console.tiyaro.ai/apikeys>`_ page on Tiyaro.

-High Level Workflow for retraining via GraphQL API
+High Level Workflow for training via GraphQL API
   #. :ref:`createNewRetrain`
   #. :ref:`getPresgined`
   #. :ref:`uploadZip`